10 Years of MetFilm School

 production and training facilities for YouTube Creators and

-Spaces worldwide and one of only 2 based within a film school globally.
+Spaces worldwide and one of only 2 based on a film school globally.

 Student films secure 52 festival screenings and 10 prizes are won by graduates including;

-82% of graduates from the school’s undergraduate courses are now working in the creative industries in permanent, contract or freelance positions*.
+83% of graduates from the school’s undergraduate courses are now working in the creative industries in permanent, contract or freelance positions*.
 45% of its students are female.
-There are over 300 students studying full-time courses and over 700 students are enrolled on the school’s short courses.
-Between them these students will make 800 short films, 3 feature films and 3 TV series over the year*.
+There are over 300 students studying full-time courses and over 700 students are enrolled in the school’s short courses.
+Between these students will make 800 short films, 3 feature films and 3 TV series over the year*.